 Compensation Across the Nation

-Volunteers all across the nation showed up to lend a hand after the 9/11 tragedy, and subsequently, many of those volunteers now receive compensation benefits.
+Volunteers across the nation showed up to lend a hand after the 9/11 tragedy, and subsequently, many of those volunteers now receive compensation benefits.
 New York has the highest number of people receiving benefits, followed by volunteers from Florida, Pennsylvania, and South Carolina.

 Cancer victims associated with 9/11 accounts for 18% of all claimants.
 If Flores is correct, this number will more than likely triple.